fullcalendar/fullcalendar-docs/_docs-v3/custom-views/custom-view-with-js.md

 FC.views.custom = CustomView; // register our class with the view system
 ```

 The View class provides many other methods that can be overridden or leveraged.
 See the [View class' source][View-source](https://github.com/fullcalendar/fullcalendar/blob/master/src/View.ts) for more insight.
-It might be wise to *watch* the project on Github in case the API for any of the more advanced non-standard methods changes.
+It might be wise to *watch* the project on GitHub in case the API for any of the more advanced non-standard methods changes.

 When overriding an advanced method, it is always a good idea to call its super-method, the method that the View super-class defines: